What to expect from our article

-There are many reasons why people have a cheat day and there is a lot of bad advice on the internet and Facebook groups when it comes to having a cheat day.
-The point of a cheat day is in essence to break a stall, a stall could be anywhere up to 6 weeks in a row with no weight loss, in order to get things moving again you can introduce a higher carb day to break the stall.
+There are many reasons why people have a cheat day, and there is a lot of bad advice on the internet and Facebook groups when it comes to having a cheat day.
+The point of a cheat day is, in essence, to break a stall.
+A stall could be anywhere up to 6 weeks in a row with no weight loss.
+To get things moving again, you can introduce a higher carb day to break the stall.

 - Below ground vegetables that are higher in carbs

 Don’t forget this is a lifestyle change.
 We do not bring the old lifestyle into the new one.

 There are many diets available that promote an allowance for treats, every diet I’ve ever been on has incorporated junk food somewhere, which is why these diets fail.
 For some like myself, we are not able to have a little bit of what we fancy.

 Junk food is like a drug to me.
 I cannot have a little bit and leave the rest.
 I will eat and eat and eat because I have no self-control when it comes to junk food.
 The way I see it is you wouldn’t tell an alcoholic that a little bit of vodka won’t hurt you, so why do we tell food addicts that a little of what they fancy won’t hurt them?

 With the Keto way of eating, we are trying to disconnect from our old way of eating, which is why we encourage you to make better choices and leave the junk food behind you.
 If you try to bring that old way of eating into the Ketogenic way of eating, it will be just another diet you tried and failed because eating both is unsustainable.
 Eating high carb and high fat is not a good combination.
 It will not only make you gain weight, but it can also be toxic.